 "'The Avengers' as a team attack the 'Hyrda' cell run by Strucker. »

 - Michael Stevens

-Fmtv will be back next week with another installment of Movie Myths and Movie Newsgasm.
+Fmtv will be back on Monday with our Top 5 Wrestlers in Films!
+And the Movie Newsgasm will be up as always next Friday.
 If you haven’t already, you can subscribe here.
 See below for more information on the films discussed…

 - Oliver Davis